Explain web hosting? Duck soup! It’s in the cloud but not necessarily in a cloud, wait, hold on, isn’t it the cloud itself? Now we’re both confused.

 How does it work?

-A server is like a computer that connects to the Internet.
+A server is a computer that connects to the Internet.

-Web hosting companies can own, run, and manage tons of high-powered, high-tech servers for thousands of customers.
+Web hosting companies own, run, and manage tons of powerful, high-tech servers for thousands of customers.
 A single server can connect thousands of websites to the Internet.

 Analogy: Web hosting is like owning a house on a block.
 You store all of your important things in this house, and you live on the block with other houses.
 In short, the house is your website and the block is a server.